Here's how you can speed up the healing of a pulled muscle

 Conclusion: In the case of a strain, healing can be accelerated - but not forced

-However, it is important that you do not expect miracles when treating your strain: recovery is a process that is not completed in a few hours.
-Give your body the time it needs - and enjoy it all the more when you can go through the day fit and pain-free again.
+Recovery is a process that is not completed in just a few hours.
+Give your body the time it needs - and enjoy it all the more when you are fit and pain-free again.